gianlucaparadise/flutter_cast_framework/README.md

 ## Roadmap

 * CC in Expanded Controls (iOS)
-* Handle Ad Break (ad skip, ad UI, ad countdown)
+* Handle Ad Break (ad title)
-* Handle progress seek
 * Handle queue
 * Handle mini-player
+* Handle progress seek
+* Understand if it is better to refactor using streams instead of listeners